 What should running headphones do?

-Running headphones and earbuds need to fit well, be water-resistant, and if you’re running outside: they must have integrated safety features.
+Running headphones and earbuds need to fit well, be water-resistant, and if you’re running outside: they must have integrated safety features, which is where bone conduction headphones shine.
 While you can still go wired, it’s easier to listen through wireless headphones.
 Plus, it ensures that your headphones will work with your phone, seeing as many OEMs are ditching the headphone jack.

 At the end of the day, we need one thing for our running headphones to be: stable.